krishjha1121/Prep/OOP/README.md

     - Static members can not access non-static members.
     - Static methods cannot be overridden in subclasses because they belong to the class, not to an object.

-- Examples :

-- This example demonstrates that a static method can be called without creating an instance of the class.
+> This example demonstrates that a static method can be called without creating an instance of the class.

 ```java
 /* Java program to demonstrate that a static member */